 3. Don't bake the cheesecake for longer than stated.
 When the time is up, you should have a wobble in the middle of the cake.
 This will firm as it cools.

-6. If you have a recipe which does not call for cornflour/cornstarch, I would add a couple of tablespoons anyway, in to the batter.
-This will reduce the chances of cracking as the starch will cling on to the eggs and stop them from over coagulating, and thereby causing the cracking.
+6. If you have a recipe that does not call for cornflour/cornstarch, I would add a couple of tablespoons anyway, into the batter.
+This will reduce the chances of cracking as the starch will cling onto the eggs and stop them from over coagulating and thereby causing the cracking.

-7. Finally, be patient and once the cook time is up, leave the cheesecake in the switched off oven and allow it to cool down inside the oven with the door closed.
+7. Finally, be patient and once the cooking time is up, leave the cheesecake in the switched-off and allow it to cool down inside the oven with the door closed.
 If you remove it too soon and try and cool it too quickly, it will crack!